bhartidk/centipede_macrogenetics/README.md

 ## Analysis code

-The R scripts present in the 'scripts' folder are -
+The R scripts present in the 'scripts' folder are:
 ### 1. code01_sequence_alignment_11Apr23.R
 This code is to clean and process raw data, query accession numbers on GenBank, perform multiple sequence alignment for each species and save these files to disk.